 The SqlBulkCopy has a method called WriteToServer() that takes a SqlDataReader object, and through this method the bulk inserts are done quickly.

-Suppose there is a database table called AccountData which has 1 million records, and I want to copy all it’s records to my another table called Account.
-Then I will use SqlBulkCopy class.
+Suppose there is a database table called AccountData which has 1 million records, and we want to copy all it’s records to another table called Account.
+Then we use SqlBulkCopy class.

 The definition of AccountData and Account tables are given below: